sio2project/sio2jail/README.md

 --------

 You need a CMake, a C/C++ compiler with multilib support and python2.
-Any external libraries sio2jail use (see below) can be either installed system-wide, or downloaded and built during the process.
+Any external libraries that sio2jail uses (see below) can be either installed system-wide, or downloaded and built during the process.
 To build sio2jail and install files to ~/local directory run: